 Email user links and login details

-You'll need to instruct your agent and manager teams how to log into the Agent Console and issue them with their logins for the platform that you created in step 3.
+You'll need to instruct your agent and manager teams on how to log into the Agent Console and issue them with their logins for the platform that you created in step 3.

 Bringing Live Chat live